 - A Dental implant is like an artificial tooth root and functions as a real tooth root.
 When a tooth is lost, it can usually be replaced with an implant, which is made of titanium.
 Therefore, they are durable and integrate into the body well.

 - Dental implants have the look, feel and function of natural teeth and can last a lifetime with proper care.

 A single missing tooth can cause multiple problems.
 Your ability to chew is hindered due to the tender area of the missing tooth, your speech is affected and it’s easy to notice the missing tooth when you smile.
 If left untreated, missing teeth also present long-term problems such as other teeth shifting, jaw deterioration and/or collapse and even heart or brain issues.

 Implants replace the entire tooth and the missing root so it is a free-standing restoration.
 This leaves more of your natural teeth untouched and free of restorations which over time saves your natural teeth.
 The science shows that the lowest risk to you of losing another tooth is provided if an implant replaces a missing tooth versus any other dental treatment method.

 Multiple Dental Implants

-If you are missing multiple teeth, fearing dentures or wanting to get rid of your dentures, Dr. Walrond offers a new set of permanent teeth.
-This revolutionary treatment, called “Teeth in a Day” or “All-on-4 dental implants,” allows you to get a new set of teeth that look and feel like natural teeth.
+If you are missing multiple teeth, fearing dentures or wanting to get rid of your dentures, Dr. Walrond can offer a new set of permanent teeth.

-2) Dental implants save the jawbone from being lost when a tooth is removed.
-Without the implant, the bone slowly melts away because there are no physical stresses put on the bone to keep it dense and solid.
+- Dental implants save the jawbone from being lost when a tooth is removed.
+Without the implant, the bone slowly melts away because there are no physical stresses put on the bone to keep it durable.

-3) Dental implants do not decay.
-Most reason a crown or a bridge fails is because of decay at the margin where the crown meets the natural tooth.
+- Dental implants do not decay.
+The most common reason a crown or a bridge fails is decay at the margin where the crown meets the tooth.